bjarneschroeder/python-code-style-configs/README.md

     ```
     pre-commit install
     ```

+8. Update the dependencies of the hook with:
+    ```
+    pre-commit autoupdate
+    ```

-8. Before committing everything you should test your pre-commit hook and validate that it does what it should with:
+9. Before committing everything you should test your pre-commit hook and validate that it does what it should with:
     ```
     pre-commit run --all-files